enkidevs/curriculum/react/introduction/introduction-to-hooks/effect-hooks.md

 ---
 ## Practice

-The `useEffect()` hook can be considered as a replacement of what when using functional components?
+The `useEffect()` hook can be considered as a replacement of what when using function components?

 ???